tobbik/parcle/doc/DEVELOPER.rst

 design by default enables to design a more prototype based inheritance and instantiation rather than a class->instance based design as it is widely known in the Java/C#/C++ world.
-For the sake of the omitted (not missing) "new" keyword in Lua, the blue `PiL`_ suggest a syntax like this to instantiate new
+For the sake of the omitted (not missing) "new" keyword in Lua, the "blue PiL" [#]_ suggest a syntax like this to instantiate new
 objects: instance = Classname:new() , where new() is a method on a table, by convention the constructor of the class.
 However, looking at other languages, especially python, instance = Classname() might be a cleaner/nicer way to call